harper-he/Python/Intro to Data Science/Sentiment Classification on Movie Reviews/README.md

 * model evaluation phrase: cross validation method for each model and compare the accuracy, precision, recall and F1 score of them to get the best model.

+## Project Feedback: May consider thesis/publication in future
+Email from the teaching assistant on behalf of professor:

+I am writing to let you know that you have done considerably well in your project and wanted to encourage you to either think for a thesis or publication in the future.